24 of the Best Earbuds Under $50 Right Now (January 2019)

 The answer will of course vary from person to person.
 One person might prefer audio quality while another might prefer good design.
 Features might be important to one customer but completely immaterial to another.

 I ran a rough survey of friends and family to figure out what’s important to them.
 Based on their feedback, I evaluated my list on the following metrics:

 Sound quality is obviously the single most important factor when buying earphones.
 All features, design and build quality issues aside, you buy earbuds to listen to music.
-If it doesn’t sound good, it’s not a good pair of earbuds.
+If it doesn’t sound good, it can't be counted among the best earbuds under $50.

 Sound quality is also extremely hard to evaluate.
 You can measure frequency response and loudness all you want, but there is a subjective quality to sound that’s hard to measure - at least for this reviewer.